Carriage Total: £0

 Grand Total: £0

 Cyanotype printing dates from 1842 and is also known as the 'blue print process'.
 Images are contact printed on coated paper and exposed by UV or sunlight to give a characteristic high contrast Prussian Blue image.
-This kit includes all the items needed to create an image in a suitable darkroom.
+This kit includes all the items needed to create a blueprint image in a suitable workspace.

 Another invention of the Victorian photographic pioneer, Sir John Herschel, the Fotospeed Cyanotype process uses an updated solution of Ammonium Ferric Oxalate which is twice as sensitive to UV light as the traditional version, giving a good blue which does not wash out.